ajax-76/hash_url/README.md

 4. Built in cluster module helps in various tasks such scaling and different OS operation .

-- 3 Database servers are used , mongodb is used for this purpose as it is no sql database , scaling  is much easier , have faster read and write than RDBMS ,  also  eventual consistancy helps in data sanity with help of replica sets which has been created.
+- 3 Database servers are used , mongodb is used for this purpose as it is no sql database , scaling  is much easier , have fast read and write ,  also  eventual consistancy helps in data sanity with help of replica sets which has been created.
 Primary database is used for writing and other two secondary used for reading operation .

 - all application have been containerized using docker and docker compose for the orchestration .